 - Attach the rack with these two drywall screws

-Having a finely made a skateboard rack, you must be ensured of that you stick the dowels out the accurate length from the rack.
+Having a finely made skateboard rack, you must be ensured that you stick the dowels out the accurate length from the rack.
 You need to be careful about making every hole at the perfect depth.
 Without a perfect measurement and distance range, all your effort can put in vain.
 Wrap up 1 1/ 2 inches from the top of the drill bit with a bit of masking tape.
 This will help you at the time you make a hole.
 While you drill, follow on the taped section and proceed to drill until this section meets up with the wood.

 So, my friend, this is a primary guide to make a skateboard rack.
 Though you can make according to your imagination or plan, I have tried here to put an easier way to make skateboard rack that will help you keep your huge collection of skateboard or longboard nicely organized.
-It is so simple to make and so stylish to look.
-Just make sure that you do all the measurement and drilling works with accurate depth, size, and distance.
+It is so simple to make and so stylish to look at.
+Just make sure that you do all the measurements and drilling works with accurate depth, size, and distance.
 I am sure with this tutorial content of mine you are going to make a beautiful skateboard rack very easily.

 Hey skateboarders, How are you all?
 I’m Dorothy L. Rogers, In short Dorothy.
 27 years old girl.
 I live in San Angelo, 596 Anthony Avenue.
 I’ve been skating for 12 years.
 I have almost 13 skateboards.
 I just love skating.
 Height is 5′ 5″ (164 centimeter), and Weight 125.6 pounds (57 kilograms). favourite colour is Purple.
 Find me on Twitter